Week 10 Mapbox Basemap

 Finally - we need to link your style.css sheet to your index.html file, as well as the stylesheet from Mapbox to help out with the map styling.

-section, copy and paste the two links below.
+In the <head> section, copy and paste the two links below.

 Your code should look something like this: